benkirk/bugreports/derecho/pio_lustre_perf/README.md

 * Builds `pnetcdf`,
 * Builds `hdf5`,
 * Builds `netcdf-c` and `netcdf-fortran`,
-* Builds `ParallelIO` using all the abode dependencies.
+* Builds `ParallelIO` using all the above dependencies.

 A sample runscript is also included in `runme.sh` for PBS queueing environments.
 The resulting executable, `install/pio/bin/pioperf`, can be run directly with no command line arguments required.
 The standard output includes 2 lines labeled `RESULT`, each corresponding to a different parallel, 19GB file write.
 For example,
 ```